BAIGUANGMEI/Quick-Idea/README.md

 # 🚀 Quick Idea

 **Quick Idea** is a simple and efficient desktop note-taking application built with **Electron**, **Vue 3**, and **lowdb**.
-It supports rich text, image pasting, theme switching, tray operations, and local persistent storage for privacy and security.

 ---